hungthezorba/credit-score-bank/backend/README.md

 **For Production**

-1. Run `docker-compose -f docker-compose.dev.yml` to start production environment (bundling, minified production resources) for all services -> Disable GraphQL playground at port 4000
+1. Run `docker-compose up` to start production environment (bundling, minified production resources) for all services -> Disable GraphQL playground at port 4000